Desirae Krawczyk: Early and personal life

+As of 2020, she is in a relationship with Australian tennis player Andrew Harris.

+Career

-2018: Maiden doubles title and major debut
+2018: Maiden WTA Tour doubles title and major debut

-In July 2018, she won her maiden WTA Tour doubles title at the Swiss Open, partnering with Chilean Guarachi.
+In July 2018, she won her maiden WTA Tour doubles title at the Swiss Open, partnering with Chilean Alexa Guarachi.

 2020: First major doubles final

 She reached her first major final at the French Open women's doubles event, partnering Alexa Guarachi, and finished runner-up.

-2021: Three major titles in mixed doubles
+2021: Three major mixed doubles titles

-Krawczyk won the mixed-doubles titles at the French Open (her first Grand Slam title), partnering Salisbury, and at Wimbledon, partnering Skupski.
+Krawczyk won the mixed-doubles titles at the French Open (her first Grand Slam title), partnering Joe Salisbury, and at Wimbledon, partnering with Neal Skupski.

-Seeded second, she reached her third mixed-doubles Grand Slam final at the US Open, again with Salisbury.
-They won the title, defeating Giuliana Olmos and Marcelo Arevalo in the final, in straight sets.
+Seeded second, she reached her third mixed-doubles final at the US Open, again with Salisbury.
+They won the title, defeating Giuliana Olmos and Marcelo Arevalo in straight sets.
 She became the first player to win three Grand Slam mixed-doubles titles in a year, since Martina Hingis and Leander Paes in 2015.

-2022: Wimbledon mixed doubles title & doubles SF & top 10 debut
+2022: Wimbledon mixed-doubles title, doubles semifinal & top 10 debut

-At the 2022 Madrid Open, she reached her first WTA 1000 doubles final.
-Partnering with Demi Schuurs, she lost to Olmos and Gabriela Dabrowski.
+At the Madrid Open, she reached her first WTA 1000 doubles final.
+Partnering with Demi Schuurs, she lost to Giuliana Olmos and Gabriela Dabrowski.

-At the Wimbledon Championships, she won her second consecutive title at this major in mixed doubles, partnering again with Skupski, and fourth overall.
+At the Wimbledon Championships, she won her second consecutive title at this major in mixed doubles, partnering again with Neal Skupski, and fourth title overall.
 At the same tournament, partnering Danielle Collins, she reached the semifinals for the third time at a major in doubles in her career.
-She made her top 10 debut in the doubles rankings on 11 July 2022.
+She made her top 10 debut in the doubles rankings on July 11, 2022.